 Tip #9: No Need for Cash

 These tips for visiting the Gila Cliff Dwellings will ensure you are completely prepared for your trip to this unique national monument.
-By taking a few steps to prepare before leaving Silver City and then being aware of your surroundings while on your hike, you and your family will have a great day exploring these ancient homes.
+By taking a few steps to prepare before leaving Silver City, and being aware of your surroundings while on your hike, you and your family will have a great day exploring these ancient homes.
 Enjoy your day in the Gila National Forest.
-For more on visiting this fascinating park, read our post on the Gila Cliff Dwellings and visit the National Park Service’s website.
-Happy travels!

 P.S.
 Need help finding the best places to go on your family vacations?
 My Ultimate USA Bucket List for Families will instantly give you 60 of the best vacation destinations for families in the United States!
 Get it for FREE in the box below and start planning your next trip today!
 Plus, as a bonus, you will receive my weekly email newsletter full of family trip tips and inspiration!